zachglick/apnet/README.md

 print(prediction)
 ```

-The output should look as follows:
+The output should look like this:
 ```
 [array([-2.87016274, -3.77428398,  2.41356459, -0.50601828, -1.00342507])]
 ```